iusrepo/ius.io/docs/FAQs.md

 #### Why is mysqlclient16 such an old version?

-Our mysqlclient16 package provide the stock version of libmysqlclient, so stock package can interact with our msyql-server packages.
+Our mysqlclient16 package provides the stock version of libmysqlclient, so stock package can interact with our msyql-server packages.

 #### Can IUS be used with DNF?